The-Psypher/Nmap-Sentinel/README.md

 ## Usage

-1. Open http://nmaphelios.redparakeet.org/ in any modern browser.
+1.Open http://nmaphelios.redparakeet.org/ in any modern browser, or download the nmaphelios.html file to run it directly from your local machine.

-2. Drag and drop one or more Nmap XML files, or click **Add Scan**.
+2. Drag and drop one or more Nmap XML files, or click Add Scan.

-3. Use the **Merged** tab to see all scans combined.
+3. Use the Merged tab to see all scans combined.

 4. Click ports or services in the sidebar to filter hosts.

-5. In single-scan mode, click **PENDING/DONE** per port to track enumeration.
+5. In single-scan mode, click PENDING/DONE per port to track enumeration.

-6. Click **Export** to download a PDF report or CSV.
+6. Click Export to download a PDF report or CSV.

-> 💡 Hit the **Load Example** button to try it instantly with two synthetic scans that include a diff.
+💡 Hit the Load Example button to try it instantly with two synthetic scans that include a diff.
 ---

 ## Generating Nmap XML